risktoollib/cloudera/README.md

 -   No `sudo` access is provided on CML for users to install ubuntu libs.
--   You want minimize setup time fro `R` users for advanced users with libraries pre-installed as per below:.
+-   You want tp minimize setup time for `R` advanced users with libraries pre-installed as per below:.

 <!-- -->